Want to increase sales and boost your bottom line?

 This includes implementing new technology to centralize and streamline workflows.

-It will work to encourage cross-department discussions and collaborations.
+It will help encourage cross-departmental work, promoting discussions and collaborations.

-Of course, communication with prospects is an equally important factor for sales.
+Of course, communication with prospects is just as important for sales.

 As mentioned, sales enablement provides teams with the resources and training to communicate with customers effectively.